Lumen Impact Group

 Imagine you decide that you are going to do better about eating healthy meals at home for the sake of your general health and your budget, so you’re going to meal plan for the next year.
 Meal planning is the objective or initiative that will move your goal of being healthier and thriftier forward — it’s part of your strategy.
 It’s specific, yet still high-level and you can measure whether you’ve been successful based on things like your weight, blood pressure, and bank account balance.

 The thing is, whoever at your house does the shopping and cooking knows that it’s not as simple as just saying you’re going to meal plan.
 To actually make it happen, you have to find recipes for healthy meals, figure out how you can share ingredients across recipes for budget efficiency, and fit the demands of shopping and cooking into your schedule.
 This kind of planning is more in the weeds, and it’s what we call operational planning.
-In operational planning you start to parse out the steps involved, the timing, the responsibilities, and the check-ins along the way to ensure you keep moving and get to the outcomes you were hoping for.
+In operational planning, you start to parse out the steps involved: the timing, the responsibilities, and the check-ins along the way to ensure you keep moving and get to the outcomes you were hoping for.

 Keeping it moving, even with “Life” happens